 This particular model railroad layout is that of a 4mx2m HO layout.
 As you can see, the layout is still under construction.
 However, the baseboard, track risers, tracks, and ballast are already in place.
 Everything is already laid out so that you can gather plenty of tips and clever techniques that can be quite useful as you build mountain scenery.

 There are plenty of materials that were used to create the mountain scenery.
 There’s styrene boxes, aerosol triple expanding foam, and plaster cloth.
 In terms of tools, the owner only had to use a carving knife and a surform.

 Despite the simplicity of the methods, materials, and tools involved, the product is still a beautiful and realistic layout of mountain scenery.
 Read on and see for yourself.

-Step 1: First make a box section with openings and spray paint inside with flat black water base acrylic.
-If you look closely at the first picture, you will notice that there is a roof for the mountain to go on top.
+First, make a box section with openings.
+It should have spray paint inside with flat and black water-based acrylic.
+If you look closely, you will notice that there is a roof for the mountain scenery to go on top.

-Step 4: Let the expanding foam cure for about 24 hours and then carve the foam using an electric carving knife and a surform.
+The expanding foam will cure for approximately 24 hours.
+Afterwards, carve the foam using an electric carving knife and a surform.
 To add to the realism, chop at the form randomly.

 Once shaping is done, you can cover it in plaster cloth.
 You may reconsider using wadded newspaper because some modelers have had insect problems.
 To create the mountains, rivers, and waterfalls, use a surform.

 Hardened Plaster for the Layout

 The cloth will harden after 24 hours.
 To reinforce the hardshell, create a mixture of plaster and dab it on.

 Finally, prime the layout with a mixture of grey and acrylic primer mixed with some water and plaster.